vjames19/Ideas/README.md

 ##Desktop Applications
 1. Social Integrator - A "smart" application that optimizes the ways that people utilize social media, It is an interface for your social media.
 It is best suited as a desktop application because it can be better optimized than a web application. this applications will try to learn from user habbits and in a smart way allow block unwanted distractions(time wasters) coming from social media .
 Source of idea: http://cdblog.centraldesktop.com/2012/09/eight-scary-stats-about-your-email-habits/
+2. Video Game - A hardcore game with Touch controls for Windows 8 I think that windows 8 has set up the stage for more computing intensive video games. - Antonio